 Intersection alarm, analysis, and optimisation.

 Aarhus has around 230 intersections regulated by traffic lights.
 If just one of these traffic signal installations is not working optimally or breaks down, it directly affects traffic flow in a large surrounding area.

-While the many traffic light installations do have built-in alarm systems that warn about mechanical errors, such as defective bulbs, programming errors and communication trouble in the connection to other linked systems, these alarm systems are "dumb", unable to report on the consequences of the errors or traffic regulation programs.
-The alarm systems cannot see whether an error is causing queue formation or longer driving times for the road users, and they cannot see whether the amount of traffic has changed over time, calling for a change to the traffic light system program.
-This means, for example, that sudden or continuous traffic increase could result in major gridlock, without warning.
+While the many traffic light installations do have built-in alarm systems that warn about mechanical errors, such as broken bulbs, programming errors and communication trouble in the connection to other linked systems, these alarm systems are "dumb", unable to report on the consequences of the errors or traffic regulation programs.
+The alarm systems cannot see whether a mistake is causing queue formation or longer driving times for the road users, and they cannot see whether the amount of traffic has changed over time, calling for a change to the traffic light system program.
+It means, for example, that sudden or continuous traffic increase could result in significant gridlock, without warning.